digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

 Effects
 =======

-A lifecycle effect describes the asset movements resulting from a particular event.
+An :ref:`Effect <type-daml-finance-interface-settlement-batch-batch-97497>` describes the asset
+movements resulting from a particular event.
 It specifies these movements per unit of a target instrument and version.
 Holdings on this specific instrument version entitle a holder to claim the effect, which results in the required asset movements to be instructed.